William Walsh (educationist)

+Early life and education

+Walsh graduated in English from Downing College, Cambridge in 1943 where he was taught by F. R. Leavis.
+He then worked as a schoolmaster at Raynes Park Grammar School whilst studying for an MA in Education at the University of London, which he achieved in 1951.

 Academic career

-Walsh graduated in English from Downing College, Cambridge in 1943 and worked as a schoolmaster before becoming a Lecturer in Education at the University College of North Staffordshire (now Keele University) in 1951.
-After a similar post at the University of Edinburgh, he was appointed Professor and Head of the Department of Education at the University of Leeds in 1957.
+In 1951 Walsh became a lecturer in education at the University College of North Staffordshire (now Keele University).
+Two years later he moved to a similar post at the University of Edinburgh.

+In 1957 Walsh was appointed professor and head of the Department of Education at the University of Leeds.

-He served as Pro-Vice-Chancellor at Leeds from 1965 to 1967.
+Walsh served as pro-vice-chancellor at Leeds from 1965 to 1967.

-In 1972 Walsh was appointed Professor of Commonwealth Literature in the School of English, also at Leeds University.
+In 1972 Walsh was appointed professor of Commonwealth literature in the School of English, also at Leeds University.

-Following the death in September 1981 of the incumbent Vice-Chancellor, Lord Boyle of Handsworth, Walsh delayed his retirement and served for two years from 1981 to 1983 as Acting Vice-Chancellor.
-Walsh retired from Leeds in 1983 with the title Emeritus Professor and was succeeded as Vice-Chancellor by Sir Edward Parkes.
+Following the death in September 1981 of the incumbent Vice-Chancellor, Lord Boyle of Handsworth, Walsh delayed his retirement and served for two years from 1981 to 1983 as acting vice-chancellor.
+Walsh retired from Leeds in 1983 with the title emeritus professor and was succeeded as vice-chancellor by Sir Edward Parkes.
 Walsh was awarded the degree of Doctor of Laws (LLD) honoris causa in 1984.

 Walsh gave the 1983 John Keats Memorial Lecture.